tradingstrategy-ai/docs/source/glossary.rst

     Price impact

-        Price impact is the difference between the current market price and the price you will actually pay when performing a swap on a decentralized exchange.
+        Price impact is the difference between the current market price and the price you will actually pay when performing a swap on a decentralised exchange.

         Price impact tells how much less your market taker order gets filled because there is not available liquidity.
         For example, if you are trying to buy 5000 USD worth of BNB token, but there isn't available liquidity